GoogleCloudPlatform/healthcare-federated-access-services/prepare_project.md

 ## Overview

-For example, the `project_init.bash` script initializes or enables the
+For example, the `prepare_project.bash` script initializes or updates the
 following:

 *  enabling gcloud services on the project